 Lastly, let’s create a page called “Pricing” and place the pricing table on it.
 By clicking the “Get Shortcode” button after entering the table details, you can copy and paste it inside the Pricing Page.

 That’s it.
-If you navigate to the pricing page of your site, it will display a pricing table for your membership plans that looks like this:
+If you navigate to the pricing page of your site, it will display a membership pricing table for your subscription plans that looks like this:

 Now you can beautifully present each subscription plan details, allow potential subscribers to compare them as well as encourage them to sign up for a specific one.